Bay travel companies say they have been "annihilated" by Covid-19 and are feeling "frustrated and helpless".

-Despite the challenges and subsequent job losses, the sector remains focused on its recovery although some admit "we have nothing to sell".
+However, despite the challenges and subsequent job losses, the sector remains focused on its recovery although some admit "we have nothing to sell".

-Joanna Corbett from Galaxy Travel in Rotorua said they were working on restricted hours, receiving the wage subsidy, and had used the small business loan.
+Joanna Corbett from Galaxy Travel in Rotorua said they were working on restricted hours, receiving the wage subsidy and had used the small business loan.

 "The border closures have annihilated our business."

 Staff had also spent weeks rescheduling, reissuing, rebooking flights to repatriate Kiwis from all around the world including Tunisia, Philippines, France and South Africa.

 Cancelling bookings, requesting refunds and processing insurance claims and monitoring travel credits were taking its toll.

 "We are trying to stay positive.
 We have our good days and our bad days."